New Mexico Laws and Incentives

 Biodiesel Blend Mandate

 All diesel fuel sold for use in on-road motor vehicles to state agencies, political subdivisions of the state, and public schools must contain at least 5% biodiesel (B5).
 All diesel fuel sold to consumers for use in on-road motor vehicles is mandated to contain at least B5.
-As of December 16, 2021, the biodiesel blend mandate is suspended through April 15, 2022.
-(Reference New Mexico Statutes 57-19-27 through 57-19-29)
+The biodiesel blend mandate is currently suspended.

 Alternative Fuel Vehicle (AFV) and Hybrid Electric Vehicle (HEV) Acquisition Requirements